Dinesh9928/Dinesh9928/README.md

 ## 🙋‍♂️ About Me
-- 🌱 I’m currently a Computer Engineering Student and Freelance Full Stack Developer
+- 🌱 I’m currently a Computer Engineering Student

 - 👯 I’m skilled in C++ ,and Python